UPDATED REVIEW: Mansfield State High School

 Specific subjects offered to Mansfield State High School students include:

-Music plays an integral part of Mansfield State High School’s extra-curricular program 24 music ensembles rehearsed weekly and a vibrant concert series (including Music in March, Music in May, the annual Jazz Event, and end of year extravaganza, Mansfield Music and the annual Presentation Evening).
+Music plays an integral part of Mansfield State High School’s extra-curricular program, with music ensembles rehearsing weekly and a vibrant concert series (including Music in March, Music in May, the annual Jazz Event, and end of year extravaganza, Mansfield Music and the annual Presentation Evening).

 The Classroom and Music Extension concert series sees vocal and guitar concerts and a strong representation in the State Honours Ensemble Program, the Creative generation – State Schools On-Stage, with many performers taking up lead roles and solo performances.